puppetlabs/puppet-docs/source/puppetdb/1/spec_q_metrics.markdown

 Metrics involving the PuppetDB storage subsystem all begin with the `com.puppetlabs.puppetdb.scf.storage:type=default,name=` prefix.
-There are a number of metrics around individual storage operations (storing resources, storing edges, etc.).
+There are a number of metrics concerned with individual storage operations (storing resources, storing edges, etc.).
 Metrics of particular note include:

 * `com.puppetlabs.puppetdb.scf.storage:type=default,name=duplicate-pct`: